Skip to content

 get_file_content Get file content from repo repositoryId, path, branch

-list_pull_requests List PRs with filter repositoryId, status, top
+list_pull_requests List PRs; omit repositoryId for project-wide, filter by reviewer (accepts @me) repositoryId, reviewer, status, top

 get_pull_request Get PR details repositoryId, pullRequestId